ManpreetShuann/Cloud-Challenge/README.md

 ## Challenge #2

-We need to write code that will query the meta data of an instance within AWS and provide a json formatted output.
+We need to write code that will query the meta data of an instance within GCP and provide a json formatted output.
 The choice of language and implementation is up to you.

 **Bonus Points**